AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/configuration.md

 **Agent Settings**

-In Agent Settings, assign a name specific to the chatbot (it will appear at the top).
+In Agent Settings, you can add a label to your chatbox (ex: "Adobe Bot") that will appear at the top.
 You can also determine the response delay (in seconds), and change your chat avatar.

 PICC of setting name